elenajal/FORAS_scripts_meta-analysis/pre-processing/README.md

-# README — Merge study tables
+# Scipt for merging data extraction tables

 ## Overview
 This script merges study-level metadata, model results, and Grolts quality scores into a single, analysis‑ready CSV.
 It performs sanity checks (duplicates, overlaps, and missing IDs), harmonises columns, coerces types, and derives a simple US/Other location flag.